gskielian/Mudkipz-tells-jokes/README.md

 Why do people like to see electricity so much?

-  *The sightings are often very shocking*
+  *The sightings are often very shocking.*

 ---